dslik/protonema/stamps/1033A/readme.md

 30% | 0% | 0% | 0% | 0% | 0% |

 ## Project Overview
-The Protonema PIC board allows use of a PIC microcontroller.
+The Protonema decoder board provides a four-input/sixteen-output binary decoder.

 ## To Do List

-- Update to new template (rotate 90° CCW)
+- Update to new template
 - Add bottom layer ground pour
-- Test V0.4 rev
+- Switch over to 5V
+- Add input/output LEDs